Techtonica/curriculum/project-management/intro-to-agile.md

 ### Specific Things To Teach
 - Agile Manifesto
+The Agile Manifesto is a formal proclamation of four key values and 12  principles to guide an iterative and people-centric approach to software development.
+Agile software development focuses on keeping code simple, testing often and delivering functional bits of the application as soon as they're ready.
+The Agile Manifesto was created as an alternative to document-driven, heavyweight software development processes such as the waterfall approach.
+-The four core values of  agile software development as stated by the Agile Manifesto emphasize:
+	- Individuals and interactions over processes and tools
+	- Working software over comprehensive documentation
+	- Customer collaboration over contract negotiation
+	- Responding to change over following a plan
 - Principles
 	- Developers and clients cooperate regularly
 	- Deliver often; measure success by working software